MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-license-session-hosts.md

 This section only applies to work groups.
 Skip this section if your RD Session Host and RD licensing server are joined to a domain in Active Directory.
 You can also skip this section if the RD licensing server and RD Session Host server are the same machine.

 After the security update known as [CVE-2024-38099](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38099), RD licensing servers enforce that RD Session Host servers present non anonymous credentials when requesting or querying licenses.
 To enforce , ensure that the _NT AUTHORITY\NETWORK SERVICE_ account under which the Remote Desktop Service runs on the RD Session Host has access to such credentials.
-Configure the machines in a work group using the following.
+Configure the machines in a work group using the following steps.

 First, we recommend creating a dedicated user on the RD licensing server:

 1. Connect to the RD licensing server.
 If doing so remotely, you may need to start the Remote Desktop Connection application using the `mstsc.exe /admin` command if the target machine cannot contact any RD licensing server.

-1. Once connected, select Start, Run, type lusrmgr.msc, and then press ENTER.
+1. Once connected, right-click **Start**, then select **Run**, and enter `lusrmgr.msc`.
+Then press ENTER.

-1. Select Users in the left pane.
+1. Select **Users** in the left pane.

-1. Open the Action menu and select New User…
+1. Open the **Action** menu and select **New User…**.

 1. Choose a username and a unique strong password for the user.
+Then confirm the password.

 1. Uncheck the "User must change password at next logon" checkbox.

-1. Select Create.
+1. Select **Create**.

-Then, on each RD Session Host servers that need to connect to the RD licensing server:
+Then, on each RD Session Host servers that need to connect to the RD licensing server, add the user:

 1. Connect to the RD Session Host machine.
-If doing so remotely, one may need to start the Remote Desktop Connection application using the mstsc.exe /admin command if the target machine cannot contact any RD licensing server.
+If doing so remotely, you may need to start the Remote Desktop Connection application if the target machine can’t contact any RD licensing server.
+Open Remote Desktop Connection as an administrator, or use the command: `mstsc.exe /admin`.

 1. Start a Command Prompt as _NT AUTHORITY\NETWORK SERVICE_.
-For example, using PsExec from the Sysinternals Utilities, this can be achieved as follows: psexec.exe -I -u "NT AUTHORITY\NETWORK SERVICE" cmd.exe.
+For example, using PsExec from the [Sysinternals Utilities](https://learn.microsoft.com/sysinternals/downloads/), this can be achieved with the command: `psexec.exe -I -u "NT AUTHORITY\NETWORK SERVICE" cmd.exe`.

-1. Then, run cmdkey /add:< NAME-OF-THE-LICENSING-SERVER> /user:< NAME-OF-THE-LICENSING-SERVER>\<USERNAME-SELECTED-ABOVE> /pass.
+1. Then, run `cmdkey /add:< NAME-OF-THE-LICENSING-SERVER> /user:< NAME-OF-THE-LICENSING-SERVER>\<USERNAME-SELECTED-ABOVE> /pass`.

 1. When prompted for the password, enter the password previously selected and press ENTER.

 The RD Session Host should now be able to connect to the RD licensing server.

 Alternatively, the requirement for proper authentication can be disabled on the licensing server.
+If you would like to disable the enforcement of authentication on your RD licensing server despite the risk, you can modify the registry.

 > [!WARNING]
 > Disabling the enforcement of authentication on the RD licensing server is not recommended and can result in increased security risks.
 Use it at your own risk.
+>
+> If you use Registry Editor incorrectly, you may cause serious problems that may require you to reinstall your operating system.
+Microsoft cannot guarantee that you can solve problems that result from using Registry Editor incorrectly.
+Use Registry Editor at your own risk.

-If you still would like to disable the enforcement of authentication on your RD licensing server despite the risk, you can set the following registry key and value on the RD licensing server.
+To set the following HKLM registry key and value on the RD licensing server:

-- Key: HKLM\ SYSTEM\CurrentControlSet\Services\TermServLicensing\Parameters

-- Type: REG_DWORD
+1. Start the Registry Editor.

+1. Modify the key: `HKLM\ SYSTEM\CurrentControlSet\Services\TermServLicensing\Parameters` with the following values:

-- Name: DisableWorkgroupAuthEnforcement
+   - **Name**: DisableWorkgroupAuthEnforcement

+   - **Type**: REG_DWORD

-- Data: 1
+   - **Data**: 1

 > [!WARNING]
 > Future versions of Windows may stop honoring this setting.